Medical Student Resume Examples

 Common Mistakes to Avoid

-- Highlight clinical rotations and hands-on experience in different medical specialties, showcasing any specific skills gained or notable achievements.
+- Highlight clinical rotations and hands-on experience in different medical specialties; this surfaces any specific skills gained or notable achievements.

 - Include any research projects or publications related to the medical field, detailing your role and contributions.